ddev/ddev/docs/content/users/quickstart.md

         ```php
         An existing user-managed wp-config.php file has been detected!
-        Project ddev settings have been written to:
+        Project DDEV settings have been written to:

         /Users/rfay/workspace/bedrock/web/wp-config-ddev.php